-Pepsi and Peeps partner together to create Marshmallow Soda
+Pepsi and Peeps partner to create marshmallow soda

 Latest Weather Blog

-Pepsi and Peeps partner together to create Marshmallow Soda
+Pepsi and Peeps partner to create marshmallow soda

-Pepsi has joined forces with Peeps to celebrate the beginning of Spring with their new creation called Marshmallow Cola.
+Pepsi has joined forces with Peeps to celebrate the beginning of spring with their new creation: Marshmallow Cola.

-This new product will come packaged with three 7.5 oz. cans each colored blue, pink, and yellow.

-Even though Marshmallow Cola won't hit grocery store shelves this year, the public will have a chance to get a hold of the new drink by entering in the sweepstakes.
+The new drink will come packaged with three 7.5 oz. cans each colored blue, pink, and yellow.
+Even though Marshmallow Cola won't hit grocery store shelves this year, the public will have a chance to get a hold of the new drink by entering a contest.

 Fans can enter the sweepstakes starting Thursday for an undisclosed limited time.